lastzero/sympathy/src/Sympathy/Form/README.md

-readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value optional               | A checkbox-like form input element is used (the form class will assign false for boolean fields or array() for lists, if the value is not passed to setDefinedValues() or setDefinedWritableValues()).
-This is a work around, because browsers or certain JavaScript framworks (like AngularJS) do not submit any data for unchecked checkboxes, empty text areas or multi-select fields without a selected element. regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
+readonly               | User is not allowed to change the field hidden                 | User can not see the field default                | Default value optional               | setDefinedValues() and setDefinedWritableValues() don't throw an exception, if the field is missing in the input values (usefull for checkboxes or certain JavaScript frameworks, that do not submit any data for empty form elements e.g. AngularJS) regex                  | Regular expression to match against matches                | Field value must match another form field (e.g. for password or email validation).
 Property can be prefixed with "!" to state that the fields must be different. depends                | Field is required, if the given form field is not empty